Image Compression: Size Matters!

 Simply put – smaller images require fewer bytes and will download faster so be smart about the images you add to any site!

 Optimization – There are many image optimization methods for shrinking the file size of an image by reducing their color depth and/or using lossless compression for .jpg and .png file formats.
 Most image editors have a save for web feature that will do some compression, plus there are many other software image optimization options out there.
 Try the free TinyJPG.com, TinyPNG.com, and Optimizer IO for JPG, PNG, GIF and SVG files.

 There’s also paid tools like Kraken.io that offers bulk capabilities and even a WordPress Plugin.

 Combine Images – This is an advanced tip but since we’re talking image optimization I need to throw it in!
 By using CSS Sprites, you can use one image for all the little buttons, icons, logos, etc. found on the page.
 You combine all the images into one large one and use CSS to only display the portion of the image needed.
 This reduces the number of round trips the browser must make to the server; it can also reduce the total number of bytes downloaded.
 Sprites are frequently used for reoccurring images on a site and for images that don’t change that often.

 Use IMG Height & Width – Specify all images height and width in pixels on every page.
-Failure to do so will require the images to download before the page can finish rendering.
+Failure to do so will require large images to download and resize before the page can finish rendering.

 Yes, you will find specifying height and width creates some conflicts with responsive images.
 In that situation you’ll have to avoid this step while we’re trying to find a work around, but at least be sure to use height and width on images that don’t need to be resized dynamically.